Swaroopainapurapu/Radar_2D_CFAR/README.md

 # Radar_2D_CFAR
  2D CFAR IMPLEMENTATION
-This project is a solution for the Radar Module in the Sensor Fusion Nanodegree
+%This project is a solution for the Radar Module in the Sensor Fusion Nanodegree

-Implementation steps for the 2D CFAR process
+%Implementation steps for the 2D CFAR process
 Loop over elements of RDM array each iteration selecting one cell to be the CUT (Cell Under Test) for i = Tr+Gr+1 : (Nr/2)-(Gr+Tr) for j = Td+Gd+1 : Nd-(Gd+Td)